fredrikwallander-git/Mini-Lessons/02-ScriptableObjects/ReadMe.md

 Without the call to `EditorUtility.SetDirty();`, the change appears in memory, but if you close and reopen the Editor the value reverts to its previous value.

+---

-Another option is to use AssetDatabase.SaveAssets(); to save immediately if you really need the save to happen instantly and not when Unity decides to do it.
+Another option is to use `AssetDatabase.SaveAssets();` to save immediately if you really need the save to happen instantly and not when Unity decides to do it.

 ## Messages